Herbert Cozens-Hardy, 1st Baron Cozens-Hardy: Legal career

 In 1899, the elevation of Sir Robert Romer to the Court of Appeal on the death of Lord Justice Chitty created a vacancy in the Chancery Division.
 Though Lord Halsbury, the Lord Chancellor, was known to biased toward Conservatives in judicial appointments, he nevertheless recommended Cozens-Hardy for the vacancy, writing to him that "Notwithstanding your abominable politics I think you are the fittest person to succeed Romer".
 Cozens-Hardy was duly appointed to the High Court and assigned to the Chancery Division, receiving the customary knighthood in the 1899 Birthday Honours.
 In 1901, he succeeded Lord Justice Rigby as a Lord Justice of Appeal and was sworn of the Privy Council.

 In 1907 Cozens-Hardy succeeded Sir Richard Henn Collins as Master of the Rolls.
 He was created Baron Cozens-Hardy, of Letheringsett, in the County of Norfolk, on 1 July 1914.
 Retiring in 1918, he died less than two years later in 1920, aged 81, and was buried in Kensal Green Cemetery.
 His eldest son, the Hon William Cozens-Hardy KC MP, succeeded to the barony.

+Notable judicial decisions of Cozens-Hardy included: